floratos-lab/hipc-dashboard-pipeline/README.md

 R scripts are in ./src.
 "generate_HIPC_submissions.R" is the main script.
 It expects to be called from its source location.
 It has a number of optional settings at the beginning.
 In particular, one can choose to run the script for the gene data or the cell-type data.

+## Data Releases
+The Dashboard database is reloaded in its entirety each time a new release is created.
+When a new version of the data is ready, the code, input data and resulting output files are all committed together as a release.

 ## Output files
 ### Submission files (Dashboard load files)